joshchernoff/ai_scripts/README.md

 # AI Scripts

-NOTE: An RTX video card is likely needed with support for CUDA 12.5 This repo using docker to pull an image from Nvidia
+NOTE: An RTX video card is likely needed with support for CUDA 12.5
+This repo is using docker to pull an image from Nvidia for pytorch support

 [https://docs.nvidia.com/deeplearning/frameworks/pytorch-release-notes/rel-24-06.html](https://docs.nvidia.com/deeplearning/frameworks/pytorch-release-notes/rel-24-06.html)